-Shakeology is a meal replacement shake that has been scientifically proven to have numerous health benefits.
+Shakeology is a meal replacement shake that has been found in clinical trials to reduce your appetite by more than 50%.
 It will literally be the healthiest meal of the day for vegans and non-vegans alike, but I think it's especially important for vegans doing the Fix.

 - Chocolate Vegan Flavor Details

 - Tropical Strawberry Vegan Flavor Details

 A few tips for any vegans doing the 21 Day Fix: